 RAS Water Quality Awareness

-This training course provides a theoretical introduction to the fundamentals of monitoring and maintaining water quality in Recirculating Aquaculture Systems (RAS).
+This half-day course provides a theoretical (classroom-based) introduction to the principles of monitoring and maintaining water quality in Recirculating Aquaculture Systems (RAS).

 - Fish water quality requirements: oxygen, temperature, pH, salinity, ammonia, nitrite, and nitrate.

 - Principals of recirculation systems: nitrifying & denitrifying bacteria, start-up procedures, monitoring, bio-towers, fluidised beds, and filtration.

 - Common problems & what to do: crashes, oxygen / carbon dioxide, power cuts, clogging, ozone / UV, chemicals (disinfectants), and antibiotics

 - Fish health problems & treatment in recirculation units: ammonia poisoning / brown blood disease, bacterial gill disease, fungus, carbon dioxide, low oxygen, pathogenic bacteria, and heavy metals.

 This is a half-day course delivered at the NAFC Marine Centre, or elsewhere by arrangement.

 Courses are usually arranged to suit customers' requirements - please contact the NAFC Marine Centre.